Haldi Ki Sabji Recipe (Fresh Turmeric Sabzi)

 Some people add tomatoes to their recipe.
 You can also do it for a taste change.
 Just puree 2 medium tomatoes and add the puree along with yogurt and spices.
 Follow the rest of the recipe as is.

-To make the sabji creamier, whisk 1 tablespoon of besan with yogurt and then add the yogurt to the recipe.
+To make the sabji creamier, whisk 1 tablespoon of besan with yogurt, then add the mixture to the recipe.

-You can add ยฝ cup of chopped onion greens or garlic greens to this sabji.
+You can add ยฝ cup of chopped onion greens or garlic greens to the almost-ready sabji for a nice taste.

-To make the sabji richer, add ยผ cup of chopped cashew nuts along with turmeric.
+To make the sabji richer, add ยผ cup of chopped cashews when you add fresh turmeric to the pan.

 Serving Suggestions